Jitu0110/BankTransactionApplication/README.md

 7) A demo MongoDB database is hosted using Atlas; the connection string is provided in application.properties.
 To use your own instance, replace the connection string in the file.

 ## Design considerations
+Persistence:
-1) I decided to use MongoDB as a persistent store to save User and Transaction data.
-You can find the schema under /persistence package.
+* MongoDB was selected as the persistent store for User and Transaction data.
+Its schema can be found in the /persistence package.
-2) As mentioned here - [event-sourcing](https://martinfowler.com/eaaDev/EventSourcing.html), we need to store transaction data somewhere so that even if we lose User data, we can get it back by playing the transaction data in chronological order.
+* MongoDB's ability to store historical data aligns with the event sourcing approach, allowing reconstruction of User data from past transactions if needed.
-3) For this purpose, a fast persistent store like MongoDB has been chosen.
-It is also very simple to configure.
+* For this purpose, a fast persistent store like MongoDB with its ease of configuration is well-suited for this application.
-4) More on why MongoDB is a perfect choice for Real Time Payments services can be found here - [MongoDB-Real-Time-Payment](https://www.mongodb.com/resources/basics/real-time-payments)
+* More on why MongoDB is a perfect choice for Real Time Payments services can be found here - [MongoDB-Real-Time-Payment](https://www.mongodb.com/resources/basics/real-time-payments)

+Backend Framework:
-5) Spring Boot was chosen as the Java framework for this project due to its seamless integration with Maven.
+* Spring Boot was chosen as the Java framework for this project due to its seamless integration with Maven.
 This combination provides a comprehensive backend environment ideal for building and deploying REST APIs.
-6) Spring Boot's auto-configuration capabilities further streamline development.
+* Spring Boot's auto-configuration capabilities further streamline development.
 It simplifies the integration with MongoDB, allowing you to focus on crafting the business logic for load and authorization.

-7) Additionally, Swagger API documentation has been integrated with Spring Boot to facilitate API testing.
-Once the application is up and running, the Swagger documentation can be accessed at http://localhost:8080/swagger-ui/index.html.
+API Documentation:
+* Spring Boot integrates seamlessly with Swagger, providing comprehensive API documentation.
+This simplifies API testing and exploration.
+Access the Swagger documentation at http://localhost:8080/swagger-ui/index.html once the application is running.

 Current Assumption: The current design assumes all transactions are processed in a single, unspecified currency.
 The currency field within the Amount object is currently being ignored.